Framing Your Toronto Dog Portraits

 I say time and time again that digital photos are usually left languishing on a USB or your hard drive, often lost or difficult to find.
 Certainly you are not getting the enjoyment of these photos that made you book a session in the first place!

-That is where I believe in the importance of framing your photos as real life to be displayed in your homes.
-Now they become amazing portraits rather then simply digital dust!
+That is where I believe in the importance of framing your pet and family photos to be displayed in your homes.
+Now they become amazing portraits rather than simply digital dust!

 By choosing one large or a few small framed prints and showcasing them in your homes, you will be able to surround yourself with life’s special moments!